-Despite an entirely nonwhite board of directors, IDA staff members have experienced a lack of clear communication, insufficient rehiring, and repeated pushback from executive director Rick Pérez.
+Despite a multicultural board of directors, IDA staff members have experienced a lack of clear communication, insufficient rehiring, and repeated pushback from executive director Rick Pérez.
 The organization voluntarily recognized the staff’s decision to unionize in March but refused to sign legally binding documents.
-A tenuous back and forth, including a notice from a union-busing law firm, finally led to their signing an agreement on April 5.
+A tenuous back and forth, including a notice from a union-busting law firm, finally led to their signing an agreement on April 5.

 * * *

 Hyperallergic: What were the specific conditions that led you to unionize?

 Hansen Bursic: This all started after the resignations.
 In group meetings, IDA leadership avoided answering our questions on job security and pressured us to maintain the same level of work under the duress of ongoing controversy and major staff departures.
 We lost four department heads, and three months of meetings brought almost no progress on our core concerns.
 We tried working from the inside, but it wasn’t working.
 Leadership told us to redirect concerns from community members upward, discouraging us from speaking openly.